 2020 Ultimate Travel Checklist

-No matter if this is your first time traveling, or if you’ve done big trips a dozen times before, a travel checklist of essential items is a must-have.
+No matter if this is your first time traveling, or if you’ve done big trips a dozen times before, a checklist of essential travel gear is a must-have.
 It’s always a good idea to plan out what you’re going to need so you head off on your trip feeling confident and excited.

 While this list is applicable for any kind of travel, this travel abroad checklist is most suited for anyone going on 1-2 month trips or longer.
 If you’re a Flashpacker, this is the perfect backpacking checklist to help you plan for your long-term trip so you can make the absolute most of your experience.